 The dedicated professional social services staff at Shults-Lewis provides individual, group and family therapy.
-Counselors look at the whole child and help that child develop emotionally, physically, psychologically and spiritually.
+Case Managers and Therapists look at the whole child and help that child develop emotionally, physically, psychologically and spiritually.
 Shults-Lewis integrates their professional services with the daily care of the residents and the school program.

-Residents receive individual counseling on weekly basis, and are in therapy groups several times each week.
+Residents receive individual therapy on a weekly basis, bi-weekly family therapy, and are in therapy groups several times each week.
 Some of the groups focus on interpersonal relationships, while others address issues that arise out of daily interaction at school and in the on-campus living units.

-To further insure the quality of care, the program consults with psychiatrists and psychologists on an ongoing basis to review and assist in case management strategies and individual therapy plans.
+To further ensure the quality of care, the program consults with psychiatrists and psychologists on an ongoing basis to review and assist in case management strategies and individual therapy plans.

 The mission and ministry of counseling staff at Shults-Lewis is to help families and children find the answers to the complex problems in their lives.
 They believe that drawing out the gifts and talents of the kids they counsel helps them to instill a spiritual foundation and provide hope for teens and their families who may not see an end to their problems in sight.

-For more information on the social services program, contact Angela Robertson, Program Services Director, at (219) 462-0513, or email us.
+For more information on the social services program, contact Tammy Warren, Director of Program Services & Operations, at (219) 462-0513, or email us.